 Your Indiana driver’s license can become suspended for a variety of reasons, including conviction for a crime (DUI, OVWI, OVWI, drunk driving, etc…), having too many tickets, failing to maintain insurance, driving on a suspended license, being a habitual traffic violator, or even falling behind on child support.
 Your license can also be suspended for refusal to submit to a breathalyzer test.

-Historically, in Indiana, obtaining a hardship license was somewhat difficult and even if a hardship license was obtained, the driving was limited exclusively to work (and did not include court dates, school, doctor’s appointments, child care, etc…) Recently, Indiana lawmakers created specialized driving privileges.
-In most cases, a specialized driving permit is relatively easy to obtain and permits driving to a variety of locations.
+Historically, in Indiana, obtaining a hardship license was somewhat difficult and even if a hardship license was obtained, the driving was limited exclusively to work (it did not include court dates, school, doctor’s appointments, education, child care, etc…) Recently, Indiana lawmakers created specialized driving privileges.
+In most cases, a specialized driving permit is relatively easy to obtain and allows driving to a variety of locations.

 You can not obtain a specialized driving permit for a CDL.
 There are no exceptions to this rule.